 ALBUM SELECT OF THE WEEK: JOHN MAYER-CONTINUUM

-Young guitar hero and legend in the making John Mayer looks set to release his latest album 'Born & Raised' and the follow up to the sweet, sedate 'Battle Studies' to close out this year, so let's take it back to this Clapton-inspired singer/songwriter/guitarist's classic.
+Young guitar hero and legend in the making John Mayer is set to release his latest album 'Born & Raised' and the follow up to the sweet, sedate 'Battle Studies', next week so let's take it back to this Clapton-inspired singer/songwriter/guitarist's classic.
 'Your Body Is A Wonderland' may have been a massive hit, and the bigger, sophomore album 'Heavier Things' (with added star-power weight) may have made him a superstar but it's the third, classic album 'Continuum' that made this man one of the best and gave him a lasting legacy.
 Every track is perfect and powerful as Mayer and modern music both got better at the same time.It's little wonder this disc held the record for the most album downloads in history with over 326,000 digital copies, until Coldplay and 'Viva la Vida Or Death and All His Friends' had something to say or sell about it.
 From the wonderful, inspiring, 'Waiting On The World To Change' which opened up this album and career of it's singer, to the 'In Repair' and 'I'm Gonna Find Another You' closers this Edward Scissorhand looking singer sounded great with some fresh cuts.
 'I Don't Trust Myself (With Loving You)', 'Slow Dancing In A Burning Room', 'Dreaming with a Broken Heart' and 'The Heart of Life' remain some of the most beautiful ballads heard, while speaking of matters of the heart Mayer does Hendrix justice on his 'Bold As Love' cover.
 The guitar creative symbolism of 'Stop This Train' makes for an amazing acoustic record, while the dark and velvet 'Vultures' is a smooth, blues, seriously brilliant number for the new generation.
 Still it's when you hear the back to back 'Belief' (a great testament to current times with some excellent guitar work by fellow young legend Ben Harper) and the rising 'Gravity' (one of his biggest songs to date) that you realise this CD will always sit in your collection as one of the best.
 Plus with a digital hidden gem in the form of the soundtrack song 'Say' that made 'The Bucket List' movie you know that this album has more finds which makes this one of the best records to date.
 Let's hope John 'F@£$*&@' Mayer continues on with his next classic.TIM DAVID HARVEY.